MomSayAI/Voyaging/prologue/Permanent_Archive_Document_III.md

 Copyright © 2025 by YUQI.
 All rights reserved.

-*Voyaging* is an original science fiction novel and its derivative universe, including but not limited to the novel text, worldbuilding materials, arXiv academic papers, theoretical models (such as Power-Cognitive Unified Field Theory and General Existence Theory GET), software applications, artwork, music, and any other related creations.
+*Voyaging* is an original science fiction novel and its derivative universe, including but not limited to the novel text, worldbuilding materials, arXiv academic papers, theoretical models (such as Cognitive-Depth Unified Field Theory and Generalized Existence Theory GET), software applications, artwork, music, and any other related creations.
 All intellectual property rights are owned by YUQI.
 No reproduction, distribution, adaptation, public display, derivative works, translation, or commercial use is permitted without explicit written permission from the author.

 This is a work of fiction.
 Names, characters, organizations, events, and locations are products of the author's imagination or used fictitiously.
 Any resemblance to actual persons (living or dead), events, or places is purely coincidental.